Instagram advertising is a relatively new marketing practice that offers big opportunities to small businesses.

-Therefore, all advertisers have an equal chance of having their ads broadcasted regardless of their budget.
+So, all advertisers have an equal chance of having their Instagram ads broadcasted regardless of their budget.

-Additional factors that may influence the cost include the audience demographics, ad placement, and ad scheduling.
+Other factors that may influence advertising costs on Instagram include audience demographics, ad placement, and ad scheduling.

-Because of this, ads with popular target markets tend to cost more due to the competitive bidding process.
+Because of this, ads with popular audiences tend to cost more due to the competitive bidding process.

-The best way to reduce the costs is by creating compelling ads and making sure they are relevant to your target market.
+The best way to reduce costs is to create Instagram ads that are compelling, and make sure they’re relevant to your target market.

 Instagram ad formats

-Depending on your ad’s content and goals, some ad formats may suit better than others.
-Here are the five Instagram ad formats you can choose from.
+Depending on the content and goals of your Instagram ads, some ad formats may suit better than others.

 - Square — with a minimum resolution of 600 x 500 pixels